-The Bible gives us an accurate account of their fall or tragic end so that we may learn from them and avoid the same pitfalls (Rom.
+The Bible gives us accurate accounts of their fall and tragic end so that we may learn from them and avoid the same pitfalls (Rom.
 15:4, 1 Cor.
 10:11).
 Sadly, many believers today are not learning from them, thereby suffering the same shipwreck of faith.

-The Scripture admonishes: “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
+The Scripture admonishes to be “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 (1 Pet.
 5:8 NKJV).

-Prayer: My Dear Heavenly Father, thank You for calling me into the Christian race.
-Strengthen me daily Holy Spirit to be sober, watchful and prayerful, making no provision for the flesh or the devil to ensnare or devour my soul, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and strengthen me daily to be sober, watchful and prayerful, making no provision for the flesh or the devil to ensnare or devour me, in Jesus’ name.
 Amen.